refinedev/refine/documentation/docs/api-references/providers/data-provider.md

 <br />

-First let's build a method that returns our data provider.
+Let's build a method that returns our data provider:

 ```ts title="dataProvider.ts"
 import axios, { AxiosInstance } from "axios";
 import { DataProvider } from "./interfaces/dataProvider.ts";